Skip to content

 Feeling ambitious after the Hancocks, I went for another hard “two-bagger” day soon afterwards, deciding to celebrate my 39th birthday with a difficult trudge over the Tripyramids.
 Of all the climbs I did, I was probably least present for this one.
 I’m not exactly sure why, but I think it was partly because I kept bumping into someone who made me very uncomfortable.
 He spoke of taking on some dangerous activities and stared at me a little too long in response to greeting him.
 In all my time spent in the wilderness or on the trail, it’s the only time I’ve ever felt unsafe around someone.

-On the plus side, from Middle Tripyramid, I spotted a view of Waterville Valley (aka Tecumseh) and decided right then and there what mountain I’d be hitting next—and how I’d do it.
+On the plus side, from Middle Tripyramid, I spotted a view of Waterville Valley (aka Tecumseh), and I decided right then and there what mountain I’d be hitting next—and how I’d do it.

 Sunrise Before Tripyramids